 Another interesting thing is watching relationships deteriorate as more folks become infected.
 The group attempts to disinfect contaminated areas, quarantine the sick, and initiate social distancing to reduce chance of infection.

 There are definitely some teachable moments in this movie related to infectious disease transmission, outbreak response, and environmental health.
 We're adding this to the Let's Talk Public Health Watch List.
 Check it out and let us know what you think.

 P.S.
 Cabin Fever is the first in a trilogy.
 The sequel is Cabin Fever 2: Spring Fever (2009) and the third is Cabin Fever 3: Patient Zero (2014).
-There is also a 2016 remake of the original.
+There is also a 2016 remake of the original film.